Using a DATAPATHX4 with ProPresenter

 Setting up the DatapathX4

 Ok, so the first thing we need to do is setup and configure the DatapathX4.
 If you have never used a Datapath, there are a couple of resources you need to check out.
 First is the basic overview of the unit – which is here.
-Second, we created a series of videos for setting up and configuring the DatapathX4.
-You can get those here.
-Go watch those first and then come back here to continue.

 As a way to help our community understand the relationship with ProPresenter and Datapath X4, we thought it would be best to answer some of the most common questions we get via email, social media, etc here in one convenient article: